guillaumecherel/TutorialEAForModelling/README-en.md

 ![](ants_pse/volumeDiscovered.png)

 When this number stabilises, PSE is no longer making new discoveries.
-One has to be careful when interpreting this.
+One has to be careful when interpreting this stabilisation.
 The absence of new discoveries can mean that all the patterns that the model can produce have been discovered, but it is possible that other patterns exist but that PSE could not reach them.

-The following figure shows the patterns discovered by PSE when we interrupt the exploration.
+The following figure shows the set of patterns discovered by PSE when we interrupt the exploration after it stabilises.

 ![](ants_pse/patterns.png)

 The first observation that can be made is that all patterns have indeed been
-discovered: the closest food source has been drained before the furthest one.
+discovered: in every pattern, the closest food source has been drained before the furthest one.
-Besides, there seems to be minimum and maximum bounds for the time during which the first food source is consumed.
+Further, there seem to be minimum and maximum bounds on the time period during which the nearest food source is consumed.

-These three observation give us as many starting points for further reflections on the collective behaviour of ants.
-For instance, is the exploration of the closest food sources first systematic?
-Could there be ant species that would explore further food sources than others first?
+These observations give us starting points for further reflections on the collective behaviour of the ants.
+For instance, is the exploration of the closest food source systematic?
+Could there be ant species that explore further food sources first?
 If we found such a species, we would have to wonder which mechanisms make it possible and revise the model to take them into account.
 This illustrates how the discovery of the different behaviours the model is able to produce can lead us to formulate new hypotheses